MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

   - In a column heading, choose the down arrow, and then choose **Filter...**.
 This will open the filter pane and add the column to the filter pane.

 You can now type or select your filter criteria in the box.
 The type of field you filter determines which criteria you can enter.
 For example, filtering a field that has fixed values will only let you choose from those values.
-For more information about special filter symbols, see [Filter criteria](#FilterCriteria).
+For more information about special filter symbols, see [Filter criteria](#FilterCriteria) and [Filter tokens](#FilterTokens).

 Columns that already have filters are indicated by the ![Filter icon](media/ui-search/filter-icon.png "Filter icon") in the column heading.
 To remove a filter, select the column heading, then choose **Clear Filter**.